First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Results

 \subsection{Detecting first-mover bias: FSI and IS Plot}

 A key practical question is: \emph{how can a practitioner know whether their explanations suffer from first-mover bias?} Ground-truth importance is never available in practice. \dash{}'s Stage~5 diagnostics address this by quantifying explanation disagreement across the ensemble.
+The companion paper \citep{caraker2026impossibility} introduces complementary formal tests: a single-model split-frequency $Z$-test (F5: tests whether the split-count ratio within a collinear pair deviates from the null of equal utilization) that screens for instability from one model without retraining, and a multi-model attribution $Z$-test (F1: tests whether the attribution gap between features is significantly different from zero across $M$ models) that confirms instability with controlled type~I error.
+The FSI and IS~Plot below are exploratory diagnostics that visualize the instability landscape; the $Z$-tests provide formal hypothesis testing.
+The recommended workflow combines both: screen $\to$ confirm $\to$ resolve (via \dash{}) $\to$ audit (via FSI/IS~Plot).

 \paragraph{Feature Stability Index (FSI).} The FSI (Eq.~\ref{eq:fsi}) measures the ratio of cross-model SHAP variance to mean importance for each feature.
 On the Breast Cancer dataset, the most important features (\texttt{mean concave points}, \texttt{worst area}, \texttt{worst perimeter}) have FSI $\approx 0.9$--$1.0$, indicating moderate cross-model disagreement, while features in the radius/perimeter/area triad that are less frequently selected as ``first movers'' show higher FSI ($> 1.2$), reflecting greater instability.
 The FSI gradient across correlated features identifies collinear groups without computing the correlation matrix, providing an unsupervised collinearity diagnostic.